izyak/Java-Score-Template/README.md

 ### 3. Deploy the optimized jar

 You can deploy using either of the following commands.
 The `build.gradle` in `hello-world` has 4 endpoints included.
 To deploy on Sejong, run the following command.
-To deploy on other networks, for example Lison, change `deployToSejong` to 'deployToLisbon'. :)
+To deploy on other networks, for example Lison, change `deployToSejong` to `deployToLisbon`.

 1.
     ```sh